scarfaace/tu-interdiscplinary-network-flows/experiments/01/transcription/README.md

 ## pipeline_cic-ids-2017.sh
 - This script creates sentence-like transcriptions out of the specified CIC-IDS-2017 pcap file.
-- Before running the script, you have to download the CIC-IDS-2017 pcap files
+- **IMPORTANT:** Before running the script, you have to download the CIC-IDS-2017 pcap files
 \[https://www.unb.ca/cic/datasets/ids-2017.html].
   - Save these files into `resources/CIC-IDS-2017` folder located in the project root and keep its original names.